Chalarangelo/30-seconds-of-code/snippets/haveSameContents.md

 tags: array,intermediate
 ---

-Returns `true` if two arrays contain the same elements regardless of order, `false` otherwise.
+Checks if two arrays contain the same elements regardless of order.

 - Use a `for...of` loop over a `Set` created from the values of both arrays.
 - Use `Array.prototype.filter()` to compare the amount of occurrences of each distinct value in both arrays.